vespakoen/bolt-core/README.md

 $core['contenttypes']->addContentType('entries', $entries);
 ```

-You have now met the Collection's `add` method, which runs ContentType::fromConfig in the background for you, and adds the ContentType object to the collection.
+You have now met the collection's `add` method, which runs `ContentType::fromConfig` in the background for you, and adds the ContentType object to the collection.

-The `addContentType` method is an alias for the Collection's `put` method and simply adds the object to the collection.

-Factories also have the `create` method which instantiates the object via the constructor.
+All factories have a `create` method for instatiating the object via the constructor.

+For every Collection there is a `add.$NameOfObject` method to add instances of already constructed objects to the collection, this means that besides the `ContentTypeCollection::addContentType` method you saw earlier,
+there is also `FieldTypeCollection::addFieldType` and `ExtensionCollection::addExtension` etc.

 #### NOTE: The `FieldType`, `Field`, `Relation`, `Taxonomy` and `Extension` objects ALL have the same factory methods (`create`, `fromConfig`) and their Collection's also have the `add` and `'add'.$NameOfObject` methods.

 It's very easy to remember where to find the core objects, since they are all accessible via their Facade, which are located in the following namespace:
 `Bolt\Core\Support\Facades\NameOfTheObject`

-You can also take a look in the facade class to see with what name the service is registered, or browse through the serviceproviders (in `src/Bolt\Core\Providers\Silex`)
+You can also take a look in the facade class to see with what key the service is registered on the container, or browse through the serviceproviders (in `src/Bolt\Core\Providers\Silex`)

 Presented below is a table of the available facades and their `key` with which they are registered on the `$app` container.